northdata/api/doc/data-api-userguide/data-api-userguide.md

 `companyId` | string | internal company id (do not store this id in an external database, it may change over time) `fuzzyMatch` | boolean | true to find best match (similar name and nearby address)

 These parameters may be used in the following combinations (Germany only).
+If you pass more parameters than required, the system will try all of them.

 ### Identifying a company by name and city